matteo14c/HaploCoV/README.md

 Assign.pl takes 2 main input files: 1 a simple file with "group/lineage" defining variants; 2 a metadata table, in HaploCoV format.
 See linDefMut50 in the current github repository for an example of a file with lineage defining variants.
 The format is exactly the same as that of the output files produced augment.pl.

+### Assigning Pango Lineages
-**Important** linDefMut50 in the current github repository provides a complete list of defining allele variants for all the lineages included in the Pango nomenclature.
+linDefMut50 in the current github repository provides a complete list of defining allele variants for all the lineages included in the Pango nomenclature.
 Feel free to use that file if you need to assign to Pango.
 The file is updated on a weekly basis.

+### Options
 assign.pl takes the following options: stored in the --outdir that you specified to align.pl.
 The script currently accept two main parametes:
 * *---dfile*: input file list of SARS-CoV-2 lineages/sub lineages along with characteristic mutations
 * *--metafile*: a metdata file in HaploCov format
 * *--out*: the name of the ouput file (defaults to **ASSIGNED_out.tsv**)

+# Assigning genomes
 To assign genomes to a lineages/group/classes you need to run ` assign.pl  --dfile linDefMut50  --metafile  linearDataSorted.txt --out  linearDataSorted.txt_reAssigned `